hanzoai/ROCm/docs/how-to/deep-learning-rocm.rst

 The AMD ROCm organization actively contributes to open-source development and collaborates closely with framework organizations.
 This collaboration ensures that framework-specific optimizations effectively leverage AMD GPUs and accelerators.

 The table below summarizes information about ROCm-enabled deep learning frameworks.
 It includes details on ROCm compatibility and third-party tool support, installation steps and options, and links to GitHub resources.
-For a complete list of supported framework versions on ROCm, see the :doc:`compatibility matrix <../compatibility/compatibility-matrix>` topic.
+For a complete list of supported framework versions on ROCm, see the :doc:`Compatibility matrix <../compatibility/compatibility-matrix>` topic.

 .. list-table::
     :header-rows: 1